-Stake all trees with double short stakes.
+Double stake all trees with two stakes, a crossbar, a spacer and webbing.
 Stakes to be round timber with chamfered tops.
 Position stake close to tree on windward side and drive vertically at least 400mm into bottom of pit before planting.
 Backfilling: consolidate material around stake.
-Height of stakes: cut to approximately one third of the tree height above ground level, taking care not to damage the bark.
-Ties: Hessian.
-Tying: secure tree firmly but not rigidly to stake with at least 2 ties within 25mm of top of stake.
+Height of stakes: cut to approximately 600mm above ground level, taking care not to damage the bark.
+Ties: Webbing with a spacer.
+Tying: secure tree firmly to crossbar with spacer and webbing.